naev/naev/docs/manual/sec/intro.md

 * `save_updater.lua`: used when updating saves to replace old outfits and licenses with newer ones.
 * `slots.xml`: defines the types of slots in the game.
 TODO make a directory.
 * `start.xml`: determines the starting setting, time and such of the game.
-* `tech.xml`: determines all the tech levels and outfit/ship availability.
-TODO make a directory.
 * `trails.xml`: determines the types of ship trails that are available and their shaders.
 TODO make a directory.

 Note that there is still a significant amount of monolithic files that need to be replaced with directories.
 Editing monolithic files will be bad for future save compatibility.